unexpectedjs/unexpected/README.md

   quux: expected 'quux' to have length 3
 ```

-**map whose values satify**: will run an assertion function for each value in a map
+**map whose values satisfy**: will run an assertion function for each value in a map

 ```js
 expect({ foo: 0, bar: 1, baz: 2, qux: 3 },